cipriponta/PS1_2021_CiprianPonta/README.md

 # PS1_2021_CiprianPonta
-This a university project which contains a PID Controller used for a thermic process.
+This is an university project which contains a PID Controller used for a thermic process.